 An historical and thematic introduction to Islamic traditions from the seventh century CE to the present day, focusing on fundamental texts and practices.

-Assistant Professor Peter Wright email
+Associate Professor, Chair Peter Wright email

 Topics include the Abrahamic context of Islam, the Prophet Muhammad, the Qur'an, the rise of sectarian movements (Shi'a and Sunni), ritual and pilgrimage, Islamic law, Sufism, women in Islam, the challenges of modernity, and Islam in America.
 (Meets the Critical Perspectives: Diverse Cultures and Critiques requirement.)